h5bp/Front-end-Developer-Interview-Questions/README.md

 * Do you use CSS preprocessors?
 (SASS, Compass, Stylus, LESS)
 	* If so, describe what you like and dislike about the CSS preprocessors you have used.
 * How would you implement a web design comp that uses non-standard fonts?
-	* Webfonts (font services like: Goodle Webfonts, Typekit etc.)
+	* Webfonts (font services like: Google Webfonts, Typekit etc.)
 * Explain how a browser determines what elements match a CSS selector?

 ## Optional fun Questions: